Following are a few of the most frequently asked questions regarding the PCS certification:

 First and foremost, the PCS individual gains professional credibility from the leading coatings industry organization, and professional recognition from industry peers.
 Also, many coatings organizations use PCS certification as either a prerequisite for employment or as a contract requirement.

-Upon initial certification, SSPC provides an official press release announcing certification, posts notice in the Journal of Protective Coatings & Linings (JPCL), sends notification to the employer, and informs the officers of the local chapter (so the certification can be announced in meeting).
+Upon initial certification, SSPC provides an official press release announcing certification, posts notice in the Journal of Protective Coatings & Linings (JPCL), and posts an annoucement on social media.

 On-going benefits to certification include: a certificate and wallet card designating their certification; and copies of the program logo to use for business cards, company letterhead, etc.